Take everything you know about Mardi Gras and throw it out the window. Gabby from MamaGab explains how they have a family friendly Mardi Gras.

 The Origins of Mardi Gras

 Would you believe there’s a Christian element to Mardi Gras?
 The very words mean Fat Tuesday.
-Ash Wednesday is the day immediately following Mardi Gras, and it’s a time where many Christians, but Catholics especially, will choose one thing to fast for during Lent.
+Ash Wednesday is the day immediately following Mardi Gras, and it’s a time when many Christians, but Catholics especially, will choose one thing to fast for during Lent.
 And if you’re going to have a fast, then it makes sense to have a feast first, right?
 And that’s where Mardi Gras comes in.
-But in many ways, Mardi Gras takes the idea of a feast to complete excess.
-Still, I will contend that it doesn’t have to be that way.
-Mardi Gras can be whatever you make it.

 If you want to celebrate Mardi Gras, here are a few ways that you can do that in a family-friendly way.